Choupie12/guru99-banking-qa-project/Screenshots/readme.md

 This folder contains defects identified during the testing of the Guru99 Banking Application.

-Testing was performed on two application versions:
+Testing was performed on four application versions:

 - Version 1 (initial release)
 - Version 2 (corrected release)
+- Version 3 (new modules added)
+- Version 4 ( changed functional details)

 Defects were documented with:
 - Steps to reproduce